linhongyi/HWReskitFacebookDemo/README.md

 How to Start
 ==================

-1. You have to go to the project directory in commanLine, and type "pod install" to install the third party.
+1. You have to go to the project directory in commadLine, and type "pod install" to install the third party.
 2. In AppDelegate.m, you need to set up your Facebook App ID.

 Example: [RestKitFaceBook setAppID:yourFacebookAppId];